cryptoecc/ETHECC-Explorer/README.md

 ## About The Project

-[Expedition](https://expedition.dev) is a minimal block explorer for Ethereum Stack.
+This ETHECC-Explorer is a clone of [Expedition](https://expedition.dev).
+It is a block explorer for Ethereum Stack.
 It does not use a database, and can be configured to point at any remote RPC node for any EVM-based network.
 The goal of the Explorer is to provide a resource for network information and block exploration with only an Ethereum EPC endpoint.

 Explorer Features:
 - Display chain id